Ratooning: Assessment of ratooning ability

 Yield of ratoon crop is a function of yield potential and its ratooning ability.
 The latter, by and large, envisages the extent of multiple ratooning and their relative yield performance as compared to corresponding plant crop.
 In India sugarcane varieties cultivated prior to introduction of Co varieties were not ratooned because of their susceptibility to insect-pests and diseases.
-Incorporation of surya charan.S. spontaneum genome into modern sugarcane varieties has contributed to ratooning ability.
+Incorporation of S. spontaneum genome into modern sugarcane varieties has contributed to ratooning ability.
 The latter has been assessed by dry matter production of above ground parts at periodic harvests (at four-month intervals), the ratio of performance (of NMC and/or cane weight) of ratoon crop vs. plant crop.
 Characters like higher plant cane yield, stalk population and sprouting of stubble buds are useful in selecting good ratooners.
 Ratoon x environment interaction were high in varieties with poor ratooning ability and inherited differences in potential productivity appear to be responsible for ratoon decline.
 In Jamaica to calculate decline in ratoon productivity a Ratoon Performance Index (RPI) is used.

 In India, the second major sugarcane growing country, among the sugarcane varieties released and notified from 2000 to 2015 for commercial cultivation Co 85004, Co 2001–13, Co 2001-15 Co 0218, Co 0403, Co 86249, Co 0237, CoPk 05191 are good ratooners and CoPant 90223, CoS 95255, CoS 94270, CoSe 92423 have been rated to be the excellent ratooners.